B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SyncSchema.rst

 ::

-    -sc, --schema-directory     (Required) Path to the directory with the schema to besynced (default: None).
+    -sc, --schema-directory     (Required) Path to the directory with the schema to be synced (default: None).

-    --cpu, --cpu-cores          (Optional) Number of CPU cores that will be used to determine new representatives if the process downloads new alleles from the Chewie-NS (default: 1).
+    --cpu, --cpu-cores          (Optional) Number of CPU cores/threads that will be used to run the process (chewie resets to a lower value if it is equal to or exceeds the total number of available CPU cores/threads).
+This value is only used if the process retrieves novel alleles from the remote schema and needs to redetermine the set of representative alleles for the local schema (default: 1).

-    --ns, --nomenclature-server (Optional) The base URL for the Nomenclature Server.
+    --ns, --nomenclature-server (Optional) The base URL for the Chewie-NS instance.
 The default option will get the base URL from the schema's URI.
 It is also possible to specify other options that are available in chewBBACA's configs, such as: "main" will establish a connection to "https://chewbbaca.online/",